0x69ED75/0x69ED75/README.md

 ## 📋 Current TODO:
 - Continue with advanced React
-- Learn how to use NextJS and Vercel
+- Learn how to use NextJS and Prisma with Vercel.